jtsage/FS_XMLTools/READMEs/i3dChecker.md

   --collisions, --no-collisions
                         Check for unusual or unknown collision masks (default:
                         True)
-  --install-path INSTALLPATH
+  --rotation-scale, --no-rotation-scale
+                        Check for part rotations that seem odd and find scaled parts (default: True) --install-path INSTALLPATH
-                        Installation path to FS data files (.../data/)
+                        Installation path to FS data files (.../data/) Press ENTER to close terminal.

 ```

 This script expects to see .i3d files and will exit with an error if given something else.